 Premarital and Cohabitation Agreement

 You can call them prenups, or antenups, antenuptials, prenuptials, or some other type of pre-marriage agreements or contracts designed to govern control and ownership of property during marriage.
 But in Kansas, such agreements are now properly referred to as premarital agreements.
 A premarital agreement is simply “an agreement between prospective spouses” made prior to marriage.
-Unlike regular contracts that are effective upon signing, the premarital agreement cannot become effective until marriage is finalized.
-Further, in Kansas, pursuant to the amendments to the state Constitution in 2008, that marriage must be between a man and a woman.
+Unlike regular contracts that are effective upon signing, the premarital agreement may not become effective until marriage is finalized.

 For the unwary, the advent of Google, Findlaw, and other internet tools, make the process of drafting a premarital agreement seem as easy as printing out a few free forms and signing on the appropriate dotted lines.
 But, there are dangers lurking for future newlyweds.